November 19, 2018

 5. Being Open to Criticism and Differing Opinions

-One of the best things of being an Agile team is that you are guaranteed a forum to hear everyone’s ideas.
+One of the best things about being an Agile team is that you are guaranteed a forum to hear everyone’s ideas.
 This can be your daily Scrum, weekly Scrum meetings and then the Sprint planning.

 Being a project manager or a Product Owner, make the most of these events to hear your team out – not only for the obstacles and work completion but also new methods for improvement.

-The team member that works on a story has better knowledge hands on that anyone else in the team.
+The team member that works on a story has better knowledge hands-on that anyone else in the team.
 It is important to hear out your team members on how they deem better to take forward a certain part of the project.